The Best of Croatia:

 See you soon on another adventure abroad!

 P.S.
-Feel free to extend your trip, there is so much more to see and do from Split: take a day trip to Brach, or the island of Hvar, Croatian national parks, or for some, research your family heritage…the choice is yours.
+Feel free to extend your trip, there is so much more to see and do in and from Split, or perhaps go to Zagreb for a few days.

 Departure: October 1-9, 2019